 |What sources have provided you the most professional growth?|

 I've always tried to remain current and active within my dual profession of education and history.
 I like to learn and I realize that professional expertise is an ongoing journey.
 Without question, the single most beneficial period of professional study I have ever completed was a post-graduate course entitled "The Master Teacher" offered through Kansas State University.
 It generated meaningful self-reflection because there was acknowledgment that no absolute formula exists for success in education.
 On my desk at school I have a generous collection of multi-topic brochures distributed through "The Master Teacher."
 Every so oftenmaybe on those days I arrive especially early or perhaps while eating lunchI will pull out a random leaflet and re-read it.
-Even though they are two decades old, the topics have timeless application.
+Even though they are three decades old, the topics have timeless application.
 I think of them as "daily devotions" for the professional educator.
 It's a good way for me to rev up for the day ahead or find my second wind for the afternoon.

 Now is a good time to mention some especially influential colleagues, some retired long ago, some active in education yet today.
 I will always be deeply appreciative of Ms. Rose Kraft [social studies], Mr. Wes Storm [administration], Mr. Jerry Vaughn [social studies], Mr. Jim White [mathematics & administration], Mr. Bill Schulz [language arts], Ms. Sue Edwards [language arts], Ms. Katie Bray [administration], Ms. Chris Heacock [social studies], and Mr. Tom Keck [mathematics].
 So much of what I do in the classroom is a direct reflection of what I've learned from these all-star educators.
 Some of my college professors at Oregon State University who have had lasting positive impact are Dr. Ronald Clarke [religious studies], Dr. Thomas McClintock [history], and Dr. Gary Ferngren [history].